Mystery Jets: A Billion Heartbeats (2019–2020)

 In August 2019, the band announced their album A Billion Heartbeats.
 According to Clash magazine, the album was inspired by recent large protest marches in London, and "the continuing politicisation of British youth".
-The band planned to release the album on 27 September 2019, but the release was then postponed after Blaine Harrison underwent emergency surgery to tackle a severe infection.
-The album was finally released digitally on 3 April 2020, but the physical release was delayed until 26 June 2020 due to the Coronavirus pandemic.
+The band planned to release the album on 27 September 2019, but the release was postponed after Blaine Harrison underwent emergency surgery to tackle a severe infection.
+The album was finally released digitally on 3 April 2020, but the physical release was delayed until 26 June 2020 due to the COVID-19 pandemic.

-On 4 February 2020, founding member, guitarist and vocalist of the band William Rees announced his departure from the band.
+On 4 February 2020, founding member, guitarist and vocalist of the band William Rees announced his departure from the band via an emotional post on the bands' Social media.